Botrytis cinerea: Biology

 Botrytis cinerea is characterized by abundant hyaline conidia (asexual spores) borne on grey, branching tree-like conidiophores.
 The fungus also produces highly resistant sclerotia as survival structures in older cultures.
 It overwinters as sclerotia or intact mycelia, both of which germinate in spring to produce conidiophores.
 The conidia, dispersed by wind and by rain-water, cause new infections.
 B. cinerea performs an asexual cycle over the summer season.

 Gliocladium roseum is a fungal parasite of B. cinerea.

 The hypothetical protein BcKMO was shown to positively regulate growth and development.
 It showed a great similarity to the kynurenine 3-monooxygenase encoding gene in eukaryotes.

 Overexpression of the gene atrB produces altered versions of the transcription factor mrr1, which in turn confer a multiple fungicide resistance phenotype known as MDR1.
-An even higher overexpression yields mrr1 composed partly of Δ497V/L, yielding MDR1h phenotypes with even more anilinopyrimidine- and phenylpyrrole- resistance.
+An even higher overexpression yields mrr1 composed partly of Δ497V/L, yielding MDR1h phenotypes with even greater resistance to fungicides of the anilinopyrimidine and phenylpyrrole classes.

 Environment

 Gray mold favors moist, humid, and warm environmental conditions between 65-75 F. Temperature, relative humidity, and wetness duration produce a conducive environment that is favorable for inoculation of mycelium or conidia.
 Controlled environments, such as crop production greenhouses, provide the moisture and high temperatures that favor the spreading and development of the pathogen B. cinerea.

 Standing water on plant leaf surfaces provides a place for spores to germinate.
 Humid conditions can result from improper irrigation practice, plants placed too close together, or the structure of the greenhouse not allowing for efficient ventilation and air flow.
 Ventilation at night significantly reduces the incidence of gray mold.

 Melanized sclerotium allows B. cinerea to survive for years in the soil.
 Sclerotia and the asexual conidia spores contribute to the widespread infection of the pathogen.

 A low pH is preferred by the gray mold to perform well.
 B. cinerea can acidify its environment by secreting organic acids, like oxalic acid.
 By acidifying its surroundings, cell wall degrading enzymes (CWDEs) are enhanced, plant-protection enzymes are inhibited, stomatal closure is deregulated, and pH signaling is mediated to facilitate its pathogenesis.